AlphaDelta/SharpBukkit/README.md

 SharpBukkit is currently **broken**:

-* Socket & threading issues
+* ThreadInterruptionException
-  * Cannot complete Packet2Handshake with client
+* Corrupted world when playing